A Thai born, Melbourne-based artist, curator and arts activist,

 Vipoo’s creations often touch on political and social issues such as the environment, migration and minority as well as Australian culture.

-In 2017 he represented Australia in the Gyeonggi International Ceramic Biennale in Korea; won the 44th Muswellbrook Art Prize (Ceramics), and received a general skills and arts development grant from the Australian Council for the Arts to work with Sakarin Krue-On, a multi-disciplinary Thai artist, and Marije Vogelzang, in order to develop and create new interactive ceramic work for an exhibition at Edwina Corlette Gallery in 2019 and the S.A.C.
-Subhashok The Arts Centre in Bangkok.
+In 2017 he represented Australia in the Gyeonggi International Ceramic Biennale in Korea; won the 44th Muswellbrook Art Prize (Ceramics), and received a general skills and arts development grant from the Australian Council for the Arts to work with Sakarin Krue-On, a multi-disciplinary Thai artist, and Marije Vogelzang, in order to develop and create new interactive ceramic work for an exhibition at Edwina Corlette Gallery in 2019 and SAC Gallery in Bangkok.

 Vipoo has exhibited internationally and loves creating opportunities for artists to collaborate through community based art projects.
 His work is held in various public art collections.